 This course begins with an introductory unit focused on building basic geographic skills, and then moves into regional studies for the remainder of the year.
 Within each regional study, students learn about both the physical features of each area of the earth and some aspects of human geography that are special to that region.
 For physical geography, students complete a mapping lab, which simultaneously builds map reading skills while developing critical thinking and problem-solving abilities.
-Within the human geography aspect of the course, students study many different topics related to areas of the world, such as deforestation of the Amazon rainforest, transboundary pollution in Europe, and colonialism in Africa.
-Students use a wide range of source materials to gather information, including traditional textbook readings, magazine and scholarly articles, and videos.
+Within the human geography aspect of the course, students study topics related to areas of the world, such as transboundary pollution in Europe, globalization in Asia, and colonialism in Africa.
+Students use a wide range of source materials to gather information, including textbook readings, magazine and scholarly articles, and videos.
 Students in World Geography show their knowledge of these topics in a variety of ways, such as through oral presentations, essays, debates, and creative projects.